How Do You Create a Professional Freelance Writer Portfolio as a Beginner?

 Bluehost is awesome, and you can get hosting for less than $2.95 a month!
 It’s great for beginners.
 You can also check out SiteGround and Name Hero is very popular right now too.
 You should do this first because most potential clients look at your portfolio page first to determine if they’ll hire you.

-Your portfolio is a vital part of your marketing strategy and shows off your skills and writing style.
+When you start a freelance writing business, your portfolio is a vital part of your marketing strategy and shows off your skills and writing style.
 Essentially, it’s your audition and you want this client to think you’re the best freelancer for their project.

 But how do you build your portfolio when you’re a newbie with no completed writing projects to show paying clients?